Skip to main content

 The food you consume provides the essential building blocks for every tissue in your body.
 When hormone therapy signals for the creation of new collagen, it is the amino acids from the protein in your diet that will form that structure.
 Micronutrients, such as vitamins and minerals, act as cofactors in these biochemical reactions.

-For example, Vitamin C is an indispensable component of the pathway.
+For example, Vitamin C is an indispensable component of the collagen synthesis pathway.
 Without sufficient levels, the signal from estrogen to build new skin proteins cannot be fully executed.
 An intelligent nutrient strategy focuses on providing a consistent supply of high-quality proteins, healthy fats, and a rich array of micronutrients from whole foods.
 This approach ensures that when your hormones issue a command, the cellular factory has all the necessary parts on hand to complete the job.

 Purposeful Movement Protocols